xeolabs/scenejs-pycollada/README.markdown

 * Pretty printing for javascript files
 * Ambient light sources (not supported by SceneJS yet)
 * Point light sources (it is not known to what extent these work currently)
+* Multiple subgeometries (this is mostly implemented, but doesn't seem to work in SceneJS for some reason)

 Installing python
 =================